 - No other fundraising plan: If a nonprofit doesn’t have other revenue streams (or at least a solid plan for putting those in place), they’re not grant-ready.
 Funders look at their grant award as an investment and won’t make that investment unless they know the organization stands on solid financial footing.

 - Few or no program details: If an organization is asking the grant writer (who is not a program director) to make up program details, that’s a telltale sign of disaster.
 This organization is not scoring high on the grant readiness scale.

 - A weak board of directors: If the board is small and does not include relevant experts, that can spell trouble.
 The board should also contribute their own donations and help connect the organization to other donors and funders.

 - A shifting mission: A nonprofit should never change its programs or its mission to fit a grant opportunity.
 Nor should a nonprofit create a program to fit a specific grant.
 It’s just not best practice and shows a lack of grant savvy.

 There are many more red flags that come up during organizational assessments.
-Fortunately, there are also many ways to avoid or fix these issues.
+Fortunately, there are also many ways to avoid or fix these issues with grant readiness.
 If your nonprofit needs help, get in touch.
 Learn more about our grant writing services here.

-Four red flags when assessing nonprofit grant readiness was last modified: February 21st, 2017 by
+Four red flags in nonprofit grant readiness was last modified: August 11th, 2020 by